searchspring/snap/packages/snap-preact-components/src/components/Molecules/Slider/readme.md

 ## Usage

 ### facet
-The required `facet` prop contains a reference to a facet within the the facets store array.
+The required `facet` prop contains a reference to a facet within the facets store array.
 The facet must be a range facet (`display` type of `'slider'`)

 ```jsx
 <Slider facet={controller.store.facets.filter(facet => facet.display === 'slider').pop()} />
 ```

 ### showTicks
-The `showTicks` props will render reference ticks below the slider track.
+The `showTicks` prop will render reference ticks below the slider track.

 ```jsx
 <Slider